graze/blog/_posts/2014-04-11-our-favourite-animated-gifs.md

 ---
 title: "our favourite animated gifs"
 date: 2014-04-11T13:41:40.000Z
-author: graze-tech
+author: lee-jordan
 ---

 Here in the graze tech team we use [hipchat](https://www.hipchat.com/) to share interesting articles and engage in hilarious banter.
 We are big fans of using animated gifs in response to stupid questions and to settle arguments.
 Here are a selection of our favorites.

 ***

-##Alan partridge eye roll
+## Alan partridge eye roll
 ![](/content/images/2014/Apr/giphy.gif)

 Alan Partidge is popular around here.
 We even have a service named after him (with the most awkward forced acronym possible)